Jonathan-Gardner/Jonathan-Gardner/README.md

  - Desktop Games
  - Multiplayer Game Servers
  - Augmented and Virtual Reality
- - Server Achitectures / Microservices
+ - Server Achitectures & Microservices
  - Voice Apps
- - Winfrom / Terminal Dev Tools
+ - Winform & Terminal Dev Tools

 And probably a dozen other types I'm forgetting, and on side projects?
 I'm more or less perpetually finding new and intresting projects to hack away at.